ARTenshi/artenshi.github.io/research.md

 - Development of an object recognition and location system using Microsoft Kinect(TM) sensor (2011).
 Proceedings of the 15th RoboCup International Symposium, Istanbul

+### Books

+Map compression techniques for relocalisation in visual mapping (2017) - Department of Computer Science - University of Bristol.
+PhD Thesis

+Object detection and recognition for mobile robot applications using computer vision techniques (2011) - Faculty of Engineering - National Autonomous University of Mexico.
+M.Eng Thesis

+Automation of a Greenhouse using Electronic Commercial Components [COTS] (2007) - Faculty of Engineering - National Autonomous University of Mexico.
+B.Eng Thesis

 ## Videos